 La Ferme du Bonheur is a must-see, not just because it’s a unique place but also because it hosts great electro parties.
 Fans come to dance and enjoy the famous Electro de Bal event in this haven of greenery only a short distance from the business district La Défense.
 The Docks de Paris, located in bonded warehouses formerly owned by the Paris municipality in the town of Aubervilliers, has been redeveloped into a venue hosting memorable parties.
 6B in Saint-Denis is an important part of the Paris cultural scene, hosting electro concerts and festivals, encounters with street artists and other events.
 Kilowatt in Vitry-sur-Seine, so named because it has a view of the smokestacks of the town’s power station, is an all-new venue for a number of electronic music events.

-There are also plenty of electronic music clubs: the legendary Rex Club, a shrine to electro for over 30 years, the Faust, the ZigZag Club, Chez Moune in Pigalle, formerly a cabaret, and Station–Gare des Mines located in an old coal depot, to name only a few.
+There are also plenty of electronic music clubs: the legendary Rex Club, a shrine to electro for over 30 years, the ZigZag Club, Chez Moune in Pigalle, formerly a cabaret, and Station–Gare des Mines located in an old coal depot, to name only a few.